When a Relationship Becomes Sexless: Navigating Intimacy Beyond the Bedroom

 Written By Nicole Crump, LCSW-R

 For many couples, a lack of sexual intimacy can be a source of shame, confusion, and pain.
-It's an issue that often feels taboo, especially in a world that constantly glorifies sex, and it can lead to a sense of isolation.
-If you're in a long-term relationship with little to no sexual activity, it's important to know that you are not alone!
-Sexless relationships are common, but the reasons for them vary.
+It's an issue that often feels taboo, especially in a world that constantly glorifies sex.
+Many people experience a sense of isolation and embarrassment when they are in a relationship with little to no sexual activity.
+First, I want to let you know, you are not alone!
+Sexless relationships are more common then you may realize.

 What Exactly is a "Sexless Relationship"?